Have you ever posted a graphic to Facebook and absolutely nailed it?

 For a simple Facebook graphics post idea, try coupling quotes with a filtered image and your logo.
-It’s easy to do, yet looks great.
+It’s easy to do and yet looks great.
 Simply change the image or text and you have a consistent template that looks great.

-n the quotes above, all that we’ve changed is the image in the background, the text and the colors.
-Super easy, yet super effective.
+In the quotes above, all that we’ve changed is the image in the background, the text and the colors.
+Super easy and yet super effective.

 3. Use Your Brand Assets

-Don’t complicate your visual content.
-Simple is always best.
+Don’t complicate your visual content because simple is always best.
 A great template with your logo or a consistent icon can go a long way.

 Etihad posts a graphic each week as part of its #MONDAYMOMENTS promotion.
 By posting a new special for a different destination each week, the company builds visual consistency.
 It uses stunning images from its many destinations, providing travel ideas to its followers.
-It’s a simple yet effective template.
-Who doesn’t love a dreamy travel photo?
+It’s a simple yet effective template and who doesn’t love a dreamy travel photo?

 Try it yourself.
 Mix your logo, text, icons, color and frames to create templates for different post types.
-You don’t have to complicate things.
-Use the graphics you already have on-hand.
+You don’t have to complicate things and just use the graphics you already have on-hand.

-For cafes, restaurants and bars, a simple Instagram may surface photos your customers have taken.
-Why not ask permission to use them on your social media pages?
-There’s great visual content ready to be used.
+For cafes, restaurants and bars, a simple Instagram may surface photos your customers have taken. so why not ask permission to use them on your social media pages?
+Those are great visual content ready to be used.

 4. Be Creative